 Glycosylation mainly refers to the enzymatic process that attaches glycans to proteins, lipids, or other organic molecules.
 It is the most common protein post-translational modifications (PTM).
-Glycosylation analysis is very challenging because of the complexity and the isobaric nature of attached glycans.
-With the increasing application of protein therapeutics, such as monoclone antibodies, glycoproteins, hormones, cytokines and clotting factors in clinical practice, routinely monitoring the N-glycosylation of proteins is becoming more and more popular.
+Glycosylation analysis is challenging because of the complexity and the isobaric nature of attached glycans.
+With the increasing application of protein therapeutics, such as monoclonal antibodies, glycoproteins, hormones, cytokines and clotting factors in clinical practice, routinely monitoring the N-glycosylation of proteins gains popular.

 Figure 1.
 The different types of N-glycans produced in different organisms

 N-glycans are heterogeneously antennated oligosaccharide structures with a Man3-GlcNAc2 core.
 They are linked to the polypeptide chain via a glycosidic bond between the terminal N-acetyl glucosamine (GlcNAc) and the NH2 group of Asparagine.
 The aim of this set of complementary analysis is to elucidate the global N-glycan profile of a molecule of interest (such as proteins or peptides).
 Most of N-glycan sample preparation consists of the general steps including digestion of the glycoprotein, de-glycosylation, purification, labelling/ derivatization and SPE.
 Additional steps and technical options could also be used depending on the nature of the samples.